blasvicco/CFem2DHeat/README.md

 Where the strain matrix `B` and its transpose `Bt` are used to calculate `ke`.
 At this point `ke` is the matrix `kd` from our last equation, and our `Dx/y` component is determined by `conductivity / (4 * area)`.
 If you want to see how `B` and `Bt` where calculated please refer to the method `TTriangle::calculateB` [here](https://github.com/blasvicco/CFem2DHeat/blob/ec952ac5ee58ac4a1d3a895012566657692f1dc3/CFem2DHeat/TTriangle.cpp#L104).

-If a convective boundary condition was defined for the element we are processing then we need to obtain the `km` matrix and add its contribution to the `ke` matrix.
+If a convective boundary condition was defined for the element then we need to obtain the `km` matrix and add the contribution to the `ke` matrix.

 ```C++